C.W. Post Long Island University Radio.

 WRCN in Riverhead, 1974-75

 Other noted past personalities include PD Marc Coppola (WBAB, K-Rock & Q104), Johnny Valentine (WAPP) and Ralph Tortora (WBAB/WNEW/Q104).
-Studios were originally located in the rear of the Flanders Drive-In, then to Main Street in Riverhead (above the Riverhead Town Police Station).
+Studios were originally located in the rear of the Flanders Drive-In, then to Main Street above the Town Police Station in Riverhead.
 WRCN had a short lived rival run at WBAB in 1994-95 with its simulcast on Western Suffolk's WMJC (94.3).
 Co-channel WFAS has made it difficult for this station to compete to the west or get a power increase.
 Later in years, WRCN FM had again simulcast on the co-owned AM, which has since been sold to Five Towns (WFTU 1570).
-Has a variation of its AOR format today (Classic Rock).
-Studios are now located off Route 112 in Medford.
+Had a variation of its AOR format (Classic Rock) with studios located off Route 112 in Medford.

 A very special thanks to Maureen Buckley for donating an original circa 1979 WRCN "Street Sheet".
 Also included is a brief profile and photo of WRCN's DJ Tim Tango.
 Check out the Street Sheet site for vintage audio files of WRCN from 1984-85, featuring Marc Coppola, Johnny Valentine, Eric Burger (The Rock-Meister), Lenny Block, Juanita Tantillo, and more!

 Originally WPAC-FM (with 1580 WPAC-AM) at 10kw.
 Sold in 1971 to Beck-Ross Communications (also held WGLI at the time).
 Studios in a trailer on the AM site after the sale... then to Main Street (Wedgewood Building)... then to a custom built building on Route 112 in Medford (with 112 Productions).
 25kw and eventually 50kw directional (beam-tilt) came along in the late 1980's and early 90's.
 Tower fell across Adirondack Drive during Hurricane Gloria (1985).
 Now, the station transmits from Mile-High (the western-most tower on Bald Hill just north of Exit 63 on the LIE).
 Hot AC format often featured oldies programs mid-days and Sunday nights in the 1980's... and in the late 1990's, WBLI morphed a full blown CHR.
-Currently owned by Cox Radio Inc. with studios located in same building with WBAB on Sunrise Highway in West Babylon.
+Currently owned by Cox Radio Inc. with studios located in same building with WBAB on the north side of Sunrise Highway just east of Route 109 in West Babylon.

-Speaking of the WBLI Wedgewood Building, here are some vintage office and studio pictures from 1973 of FM106 WBLI taken at the Main Street location.
+Speaking of the WBLI Wedgewood Building, here are some vintage office and studio pictures from 1973 of FM 106 WBLI taken at the Main Street location in Patchogue.
 The tour was given by then PD Jeff Thomas (Mike Scalzi), and the on-air personality was morning man Barry Neal.
-Back in the early 70's WBLI used both carts as well as 45 records on the air (Barry Neal is going through the 45 records in picture 2).
+Back in the early 70's WBLI used both carts as well as 45 records on the air (Barry Neal is searching through the 45 records in picture 2).
 Check out the impressive Gates Executive Stereo console in production.
-Not sure but we believe at the time WBLI also used one for on-the-air too.
+Not sure, but we believe at the time WBLI also used one for on-the-air too.
 Enjoy the photos!